 Cin Cin – From Peking duck to Mongolian beef, Cin Cin offers French and Asian-fusion dishes.

 Iron Hill Brewery – Every burger, salad, and pizza made at this (mostly) local chain is from scratch, and the award-winning beer is brewed in the restaurant.

 McNally’s Tavern – This family-run pub has served the area for 99 years.
-It is known for its crab cakes and The Schmitter, a classic Philadelphia food that combines roast beef and salami with the signature Schmitter sauce.
+It is known for its crab cakes, chicken cheesesteak, and The Schmitter, a classic Philadelphia food that combines roast beef and salami with the signature Schmitter sauce.

 Shopping and Businesses